trampgeek/moodle-qtype_coderunner/Readme.md

 the file `MoodleHome>/question/type/coderunner/samples/uoc_prototypes.xml`
 or you will receive a "Missing prototype" error.

+Also included in the *samples* folder is a prototype question, `prototype\_c\_via\_python.xml` that defines a new question type, equivalent to the built-in *c\_program* type, by scripting in Python the process of compiling and running the student code.
+This is a useful template for authors who wish to implement their own question types or who need to support non-built-in languages.
+It is discussed in detail in the section "Supporting or implementing new languages".

 ### Sandbox Configuration

 Although CodeRunner has a flexible architecture that supports various different